crond-jaist/iotrain-lab/README.md

 ## Quick Start

-1. **Start all the containers:** Run the command below to start the Guacamole, CentOS and Moodle containers (in case they are not running already):
+1. **Start all the containers:** Run the command below to start the IoTrain-Lab containers (this is not needed if you have just run the `setup.sh` script, in which case the containers are already running):
 	```
 	$ docker start $(docker ps -a -q)
 	```